stuycs-gh-classrooms/09-nextcs-p01-poopies/README.md

   - speed: The speed at which the paddle can move.
   - window_width: The width of the game window (used to limit paddle movement).
 - METHODS
-  - init(self, x, y, width, height, color, window_width): Initializes the paddle’s position, size, and color.
+  - paddle(self, x, y, width, height, color, window_width): Initializes the paddle’s position, size, and color.
   - move_left(self): Moves the paddle left, ensuring it doesn’t go out of bounds.
   - move_right(self): Moves the paddle right, ensuring it doesn’t go out of bounds.
   - update_position(self, mouse_x): Updates the paddle's position based on mouse movement.